medic/cht-docs/content/en/hosting/costs/_index.md

 ## How the number was calculated

 Medic hosts a number of production CHT instances in Amazon [Elastic Kubernetes Service](https://aws.amazon.com/eks/) (EKS).
 By using [OpenCost](https://www.opencost.io/), Medic closely monitoring real world costs with actual end users.
-OpenCost allows us to separate one deployment's CPU, RAM and disk use from another's despite them all running in a multi-tenant EKS cluster.
+OpenCost was used to separate one deployment's CPU, RAM and disk use from another's despite them all running in a multi-tenant EKS cluster.

 By looking at dozens of instances and focusing on the highest usage ones, an accurate representation can be derived of a higher cost a self hosting partner.